-But I promise even those of your without diet restrictions will find this dish a nice addition to their home menu.
-Because it doesn’t matter how healthy it is, if it’s not delicious it’s not worth wasting the calories on.
+But I promise even those without dietary restrictions will find this dish a nice addition to their home menu.
+Because it doesn’t matter how healthy it is.
+If it’s not delicious, it’s not worth wasting calories on.

 When I create dishes at home, my first thought is would I be able to serve this in a restaurant?
 Would it impress my guests?
 And the answer to both those questions is yes.

 This is a restaurant-quality dish that you can make in your home in less than 30 minutes at a fraction of the cost of eating out.
 That’s a win-win in my book.